Hdossev/Hdossev/README.md

 - 👋 Hi, I’m @Hdossev
-- 👀 I’m interested in Coding and developing
+- 👀 I’m interested in coding and developing
 - 🌱 I’m currently learning IT and E-Business